bingram78/frontend-nanodegree-arcade-game/README.md

 ## This is my version of the arcade game assignment from Udacity's Front-End Developer Nanodegree.

 Directions:
+* Open the enclosed HTML file (index.html).
+The game will load and be ready to play.
-* Use the arrow keys to avoid the bug enemies.
+* Use the arrow keys to avoid the wretched bug enemies.
-* Once you reach the blue water at the top you have won (that's very easy to do).
+* Once you reach the blue water at the top you have won (that's very easy to do in my game).
 * Press up to start the game over once you win.

 Thanks!

-###From Udacity's assignment
+##From Udacity's assignment

 frontend-nanodegree-arcade-game
 ===============================